syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/01.known-issues/docs.en.md

 ## Overview

+### Object upload fails with a 501 Not Implemented error

+**Problem Statement:**
+Trying to upload objects towards the SysEleven Stack Object Storage (based on the Ceph backend) can fail depending on the signature version you are using.
+The integration with the OpenStack identity-and-access service Keystone limits the featureset supported by the Ceph backend.
+In consequence (depending on your client) you will receive a 501 error trying to upload objects.

+**Solutions:**
+Switch from signature version 4 to signature version 2 for object uploads.

 ### Request timeouts using recently created EC2 credentials

 **Problem Statement:**
 Using recently-created EC2 credentials to communicate with the SysEleven Stack Object Storage may result in requests taking longer than 60 seconds.
-Depending on the client used for communication to the SysEleven Stack Object Storage, this can further lead to request timeouts.
+Depending on the client used for communication to the SysEleven Stack Object Storage (based on the Quobyte backend), this can further lead to request timeouts.

 **Solutions:**
 The problem will be gone after a few minutes, after the object storage refreshed its own user credentials cache.